smallab/raspicam-meets-cinder-on-raspi4/README.md

 `export LIBRARY_PATH=/opt/vc/lib`

-When this is all set up, we've got things set up so that Cinder samples will compile with GCC (when Cinder itself is compiled, please be patient).

 ______________________________

-Please note: to simply run an app that was previously compiled on a specific Pi (i.e. your dev Pi) and copy-pasted to a new Pi (i.e. your target, production Pi), that’s all that needs to be installed on that new Pi.
+**Please note that to simply run an app that was previously compiled on a specific Pi (i.e. your dev Pi) and copy-pasted to a new Pi (i.e. your target, production Pi), that’s all that needs to be installed on that new Pi.**
 ______________________________

-## CINDER
+## Cinder

+Cinder is a creative coding framework made in C++: it does what Processing does, but faster and using less resources.
+It is similar to OpenFrameworks, but better consolidated and packaged, more professional.

 https://libcinder.org/docs/branch/master/guides/linux-notes/rpi3.html
 +